Lower Limb Preservation in Diabetes - PgCert/PgDip/MSc - Video

 The educational programme aims to offer the student the opportunity to develop evidence based theoretical concepts of limb preservation transferable to professional practice, informed by a critical knowledge and understanding of integrative care requirements for those patients “at-risk” due to diabetes; who are in danger of primary amputation (patients with diabetes, end-stage renal disease and/ or peripheral sensorimotor neuropathy and peripheral vascular disease), and for those who have already suffered an amputation and are at risk of moving toward a second amputation, or have unacceptable dysfunction.

-Students are expected to engage with all online classes/sessions associated with the programme and be punctual and regular in attendance.
+Students are expected to engage with all online classes/ sessions associated with the programme.

 Here is a guide to the subjects studied on this course.